roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-17 ****** byCathartico© The biker slapped Vanessa's blistered ass 10 times.
+The biker slapped Vanessa's blistered ass 10 times.
 Each spank felt like a mind-boggling hot flame.
 He forced the ginger whore to count out each blow and subsequently thank him profusely.
 Each slap left a white mark on her red glowing buttocks until this white spot turned into even darker shades of red.

  The act of getting spanked like a badly behaved child in front of an audience was a new kind of humiliation for Vanessa.
 And thanking the rude guy for teaching her how to become a better slut was even worse.